 Driving drowsy is similar to driving drunk.
-Certain studies have shown that driving while tired or drowsy impairs your ability to drive the same way that driving under the influence does.
-Lack of sleep impacts:
+Certain studies have shown that driving while tired or drowsy impairs your ability to drive similar to driving under the influence.
+Lack of sleep can impact:

 Drowsy driving is impaired driving.
 Drowsiness qualifies as a cognitive impairment.

 Every day, eight Americans die in collisions reported to involve a distracted driver.
 Distracted driving puts everybody at risk—even people who aren’t in cars.
-One in five people killed in accidents involving distracted drivers is not in vehicles
+One in five people killed in accidents involving distracted drivers is not in a vehicle.

-The most dangerous types of distractions are the ones that combine the above.
-Texting is a good example.
-Texting is a manual, cognitive, and visual distraction.
+The most dangerous types of distractions are the ones that combine all three types.
+Texting is a good example because texting is a manual, cognitive, and visual distraction.

 Speeding has been linked to one in three motor vehicle fatalities for more than twenty years.

-The National Highway Traffic Safety Administration has shared that speeding:
+The National Highway Traffic Safety Administration has reported that speeding:

 Unfortunately, people speed for lots of reasons.
 Some people speed to be intentionally reckless or aggressive.
 Other people speed because they are running late or feel pressure to be somewhere.
-No matter why somebody speeds, it’s dangerous to those around them.
+No matter why somebody speeds, it can be dangerous or deadly to those around them.

 According to AAA, almost 80 percent of drivers report expressing significant anger, aggression, or road rage while driving at least one time in the previous 30 days.
-Road rage and aggressive driving are prevalent in the US; any unsafe driving behavior that is performed deliberately and with disregard for safety (or ill intention) constitutes aggressive driving.
+Road rage and aggressive driving are defined as any unsafe driving behavior that is performed deliberately and with disregard for safety or with ill intention.

 Aggressive driving can look different depending on the situation.
 Some examples include:

-Think of road rage as aggressive driving taken up a level.
+Think of road rage as aggressive driving but taken up a notch.
 Extreme instances of aggressive driving may escalate into road rage.

-Some examples of actions that indicate road rage include:
+Some examples of actions that qualify as road rage include: